 Asbestos is classified into friable and non-friable:

 At Breathe Easy Eco Solutions, we always want to ensure that your home is safe and free of toxic chemicals that can harm your health.
 That’s why when we remove asbestos in your Winnipeg home, we use environmentally sound methods and approved federal and provincial guidelines.
-Contact Breathe Easy Eco Solutions to get a free asbestos inspection.
+Contact Breathe Easy Eco Solutions to get an asbestos inspection.

 Asbestos minerals are highly toxic and can cause cancer as well as other diseases.
 Exposure to asbestos is not safe for the human body at any level.
 Asbestos fibres usually get circulated through the air, and that makes them more dangerous.
 The risk of getting ill increases depending on several factors such as the level of exposure, duration, and frequency of exposure.
 Smoking dramatically increases the negative effects of asbestos.